UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

 !!!- hint "Hints for risks"

-    - specify the Risk in the requirments specification as column
+    - specify the Risk in the requirements specification as Risk Probability,Risk severity  and Risk value (PxS)

     - Risk is defined in ISO Guide 73:2009 as 'The effect of uncertainty on objectives'.
         - This has an attached Note 1: 'An effect is a deviation from the expected — positive and/or negative'.